Overview

 -

-to front of given list -
+push_front⇒ to push anothertype/listto front of given list -

-⇒ used to avoid::type
+push_front_t⇒ used to avoid::type

 push_back